nashville-software-school/server-side-python-curriculum/book-2-django/chapters/DD_DJANGO_ORM.md

 ## Selecting all Cities

-Using the Django ORM, you would write the follow Python code.
+Using the Django ORM, you would write the following Python code.
 It will return a collection of objects that represent each row in the table.

 ```py
 cities = City.objects.all()